bash-bunny/Kali/README.md

 Personal configuration for a fresh Kali Linux to make it more useful with vim keybindings for the terminal and nice scripts to search the internet without leaving it

+# Dependencies

+- vim - for editing files
+- tmux - for multiplexing the terminal
+- cowsay, figlet, lolcat - For the super fancy timer

 # Terminal

 ## Bash